COVID-19 testing started for 16,000 nursing home residents, 9,000 staff already tested with 1 positive case

 Mr Lee added that 4,600 employees and residents from residential homes have been swabbed, with most of the results returning negative so far.

+Mr Lee said that transportation will be provided for the employees to get to work safely, and that their meals will also be provided.

+The Government will foot the cost of putting up these employees at the hotels, the authorities said.

-Circuit breaker measures in place are expected to last until Jun 1, with the authorities easing some measures from May 12.
+The circuit breaker measures that were put in place in early April are expected to last until Jun 1, with the authorities easing some measures from May 12.
 Factors they will take into consideration when easing the restrictions further include sustained low or single-digit cases in the community.

 Mr Gan also said at the press conference that all traditional Chinese medicine (TCM) halls will be able to sell retail products from May 12, following feedback from the elderly about the inconvenience of having to travel long distances to those that had been allowed to operate.

-Currently, only 130 TMC halls with registered practitioners are allowed to sell retail products.
-They had been given the green light to do so on May 5, after the authorities announced last week the easing of some COVID-19 "circuit breaker" measures.
+Currently, only 130 TCM halls with registered practitioners are allowed to sell retail products.
+They had been given the green light to do so on May 5, after the authorities announced last week the easing of some COVID-19 circuit breaker measures.

 Among the businesses allowed to operate from May 12 are home-based food businesses, selected food retail outlets and food manufacturing firms, Mr Gan had announced on Saturday.